 Our community grant program accepts applications starting August 1.
 All applications must be completed and turned in by September 15.

-1. Applying online for 2021 Community Grants.
-All applications will be created on our new portal system.
+1. Applying online for 2022 Community Grants.
+All applications will be created on our portal system.
 Prior to filling out and submitting an application, if your organization received funding in any previous year, you must complete a final report or progress report.
-If you did not apply for a grant in 2020, you will need to create a username login and password.
+If you did not apply for a grant in 2021, you will need to create a username login and password.
 If you applied for a grant last year, you may login to the portal using your username and password that you have already created.
-Everything that is required in the application is listed on the checklist below, and built into the portal.
+Everything that is required in the application is listed on the checklist below and built into the portal.
 You may save and come back to your application.
-As we work through this new process, we appreciate your patience and flexibility.
-Please don’t hesitate to contact Melissa Erickson with any questions or concerns you may encounter. email@example.com
+Please don’t hesitate to contact our office (815) 544-7231 with any questions or concerns you may encounter.

 Grant Application Checklist